Dinesh312/Botopia/README.md

 ### In Chrome

 - The Chrome runs on chromium and the chrome driver is required for the selenium webdirver to "drive" the web UI
-- Get the latest chrome driver installed from this [here](https://chromedriver.storage.googleapis.com/index.html)
+- Get the latest chrome driver installed from [here](https://chromedriver.storage.googleapis.com/index.html)
 - Download the selenium-webdriver and make sure the version is compatible with your chrome’s version
 - Choose the language you are going to write a script with require the webdriver for the chrome
 - Chrome is probably the most easily suited for automation for almost all of the tools